+Once you have been accepted into our fieldworker pool, you are considered available to work for MSF.
+It is really important that you take this seriously and are very clear about your availability.
 Practical questions like leave of absence from work and subletting your appartment is preferably settled in advance, so you are available to leave on a short notice.

 When it is time to leave, you'll receive your vaccinations and general practical information from our office in Stockholm.
 The Operational Centre that runs the project will inform you about your work and the situation in the country where you'll be assigned.
 The Operational Centres' offices are placed in Brussels, Amsterdam, Barcelona, Geneva and Paris.

 If you are accepted as a field worker, you will need some courses to be well-prepared for an assignment.

 Preparation Pre Departure (PPD)

-Prior to their departure, accepted fieldworkers undergo preparatory training within MSF.
-The course is one week and is offered about seven times a year.Medical and logistical staff, a second week is offered with more practical information and instructions.
+Prior to their departure, accepted fieldworkers undergo a preparatory training within MSF.
+The course is one week long and is offered about seven times a year.
+For logistical staff, a second week is offered with more practical information and instructions.
+These are mandatory courses.

 This course is a collaboration between MSF and Karolinska Institutet, and currently occurs once a year at Karolinska Institutet in Stockholm (12 ECTS during eight weeks divided into weeks that are remotely attended and weeks that require attendance in person).